 - Prepare the kombu by wiping of any dirt or grit (not usually found in most commercial preparations today), but do not wipe off the white substance as this is part of the flavor.

-- Put the rice in the rice cook and add water.
+- Put the rice in the rice cooker and add water.
 Put the kombu on top and let sit for 20 to 30 minutes and then start the cooking process.

 - When rice is finished cooking discard the kombu.
 Moisten a sushi oke/hangiri (wooden tub) or a glass 9×13 baking dish and spread rice out evenly so it will cool faster.
 While the rice is still hot, sprinkle sushi vinegar over.